 If you find any new patterns for this group, or prove there are no others, let us know!

 Here's an expanding collection of unusual designs with mirror, diagonal, and opposite-color symmetries.
-Then we show a new theme of letters defined by color, created by Meshele Merchant.
+Then we show a new theme of letters defined by color, suggested by Meshele Merchant.
 More will be added as they are discovered.
-These solutions are by Meshele, Eric and Kate.
+These solutions are by Meshele, Eric Bare, and Kate.